highlightjs/highlight.js/docs/reference.rst

 **type**: boolean

-Returns just found beginning lexem back into parser.
+Returns just found beginning lexeme back into parser.
 This is used when beginning of a sub-mode is a complex expression that should not only be found within a parent mode but also parsed according to the rules of a sub-mode.

 Since the parser is effectively goes back it's quite possible to create a infinite loop here so use with caution!